confluenza/confluenza/CONTRIBUTING.md

 ## Code organization

-React Frontend Developer is a monorepo.
+Confluenza is a monorepo.
 It consists of a number of packages that all live under the `workspaces` folder.
 We use a combination of [lerna](https://lernajs.io) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage them.

 ### yarn install